pnp/powershell/documentation/New-PnPSite.md

 New-PnPSite -Type TeamSite -TimeZone UTCPLUS0200_HELSINKI_KYIV_RIGA_SOFIA_TALLINN_VILNIUS -Title "Contoso" -Alias "Contoso"
 ```

-This will create a new Modern team site collection connected to M365 group with the title 'Contoso' and the url 'https://tenant.sharepoint.com/sites/contoso' and sets the timezone to UTC + 2 which is the Eastern European time zone.
+This will create a new Modern team site collection connected to a Microsoft 365 Group with the title 'Contoso' and the url 'https://tenant.sharepoint.com/sites/contoso' and sets the timezone to UTC + 2 which is the Eastern European time zone.

 ## PARAMETERS